Menu Close

 Seatone, working in partnership with the World Resources Institute (WRI), assisted the Mesoamerican Reef Leadership Program (MAR-L) in design and execution of its 2015 training series, which focused on conservation and economic valuation of mangroves.
 The MAR-L offers training and project incubation opportunities to emerging conservation leaders from all relevant sectors, including non-profit organizations, government, the private sector and academic institutions.
 Seatone and WRI prepared A Situational Analysis of Mangroves in the Mesoamerican Reef System to help guide the program.
 The analysis informed a series of trainings for Program Fellows that focused on resource governance, economic valuation of mangrove ecosystems, facilitative leadership, stakeholder engagement, consensus building and organizational development for long-term conservation success.
 Seatone mentored Fellows throughout the training series as they designed conservation initiatives or economic valuation studies that aim to advance mangrove protection, conservation and restoration across the region.

-Process Design/Facilitation of Technical and Advisory Committee Meetings of the Santa Rosa Plain Basin Advisory Panel
+Technical and Advisory Committee Meetings of the Santa Rosa Plain Basin Advisory Panel

 Sonoma County Water Agency